xieweiAlex/English_Learning/words-review.md

 ## words-Jun-24.md ##
 words/2024/words-Jun-24.md
 It is a tricky time for Christianity.
 Many Catholics are **vexed** because Pope Francis has modernised the church’s attitude towards blessings for same-sex couples. -
-A **Machiavellian plot** was suspected.  -
-It **encompasses** everything you want, and realizing those goals and those things that are the most important to you in life.  -
 He was **affable** at one moment, **choleric** the next. -
 His elegance is a living **reproach** to our **slovenly** habits. -
 I thought you must be a **humbug** **all along**, from the **conceited** way you talked. -